Hyper Suprime-Cam Y3 results: photo-$z$ bias calibration with lensing shear ratios and cosmological constraints from cosmic shear: Model

 The linear matter power spectrum, $P_{\rm m}(k,z)$, is computed using the \texttt{BACCO}\citep{2021_Arico} emulator, trained on a suite of predictions generated by the Boltzmann solver \texttt{CLASS}\citep{2011_Lesgourgues,2011_Blas}.
 This solver computes the linear power spectrum based on cosmological parameters, including the total matter density $\Omega_{\rm m}$, the amplitude $A_s$ and spectral index $n_s$ of primordial curvature perturbations, the dimensionless Hubble parameter $h$, and the baryon density $\omega_b = \Omega_b h^2$.
 We adopt a fixed sum of neutrino masses, $\sum m_\nu = 0.06\,\mathrm{eV}$.

 To incorporate nonlinear effects, we use the halo model-based \texttt{HMcode} \citep{2016_Mead}, calibrated against $N$-body and hydrodynamical simulations.
-Specifically, we use the 2016 version of \texttt{HMcode}, which introduces a halo bloating parameter $\eta_b$ and a scaling amplitude $A_b$ that modifies the halo mass–concentration relation \cite{2015_Mead,2016_Mead} to model baryonic feedback \cite{2021_Asgari}.
-For computational efficiency, we fix $\eta_b$ using the empirical relation from ~\citet{2021_Joachimi}:
+Specifically, we adopt the 2016 version of \texttt{HMcode} to maintain consistency with the fiducial HSC Y3 cosmological analysis.
+This version introduces a halo bloating parameter $\eta_b$ and a scaling amplitude $A_b$, which modify the halo mass--concentration relation \citep{2015_Mead,2016_Mead} to model baryonic feedback \citep{2021_Asgari}.
+For computational efficiency, we fix $\eta_b$ using the empirical relation from \citet{2021_Joachimi}:

+{ Although our choice of \texttt{HMcode-2016}\citep{2016_Mead} is motivated by consistency with fiducial choice for the HSC Y3 analyses, we note that an updated version, \texttt{HMcode-2020}\citep{2021_Mead}, with improved accuracy is also available and was tested in the HSC Y3 cosmology pipeline.
+The differences between the two versions have been found to have a negligible impact on the final results.}

 This completes the specification of the matter power spectrum model used in our cosmic shear analysis.
 Using the Limber approximation, we similarly model the IA contributions, $C^{E,ij}_{\rm II}$ and $C^{E,ij}_{\rm GI}$, to the angular power spectrum for sources in redshift bins $i$ and $j$ as